google/bzip2-rpc/README.md

-The `bzip2` command line utility does include such functions, `compressStream` and `decompressStream`, which loop around using the `bzlib` entrypoints, and these are the entrypoints that are remoted in the manual remoting example for Capsicum mentioned above.
+The `bzip2` command line utility does include such functions, `compressStream` and `decompressStream`, which loop around using the `bzlib` entrypoints; these are the entrypoints that are remoted in the manual remoting example for Capsicum mentioned above.

 Therefore, in order to compare like with like, we add an additional wrapper